slowstarter80/slowstarter80.github.io/_posts/2020-03-21-gcc_stack_smashing_protector.md

 There are gcc options which enable/disable stack smashing protector.

 * -fno-stack-protector : disables stack protection.
-This is default option.

 * -fstack-protector : enables stack protection for vulnerable functions that contain buffers larger than 8 bytes.
- This includes functions that call "alloca".
+ This includes functions that call "alloca()".

 * -fstack-protector-all adds stack protection to all functions.